wavesjs/waves-lfo/README.md

 > (`source`), output(s) (`sink`) and processing units (`operator`).
 >
 > The library expose two different flavor (`waves-lfo/client` and
-> `waves-lfo/node`) allowing it to consumed both client side or in a node
+> `waves-lfo/node`) allowing it to be consumed both client side or in a node
 > application.
 While the processing nodes are shared between this two entry
 > points, the `source` and `sink` nodes are specific to the environment.